-It’s fruit fool time, y’all!
+It’s cranberry fool time, y’all!
 I’m going to show you all you ever wanted to know about this old-fashioned, super easy dessert.
 You ready?
 Post contains affiliate links.
 Please see my disclosure for more information.

 What is a Fruit Fool?